kedro-org/kedro/docs/source/tutorial/tutorial_template.md

 We recommend that you use the same version of Kedro that was most recently used to test this tutorial (0.18.6).
 To check the version installed, type `kedro -V` in your terminal window.
 ```

-In your terminal window, navigate to the folder you want to store the project.
+In your terminal, navigate to the folder you want to store the project.
 Type the following to generate the project from the [Kedro spaceflights starter](https://github.com/kedro-org/kedro-starters/tree/main/spaceflights).
-Your project will be populated with a complete set of working example code:
+The project will be populated with a complete set of working example code:

 ```bash
 kedro new --starter=spaceflights